Ramsar tehsil, Rajasthan

 Ramsar is a subdivision in the Barmer district and a tehsil in the Indian state of Rajasthan.
 Ramsar has 25 Gram Panchayats having 183 villages in total.
 The subdivisional executive is headed by SDM and the assistant collector.

 Demographics

 The population of Ramsar is 108,001 according to the 2011 census of India.

 Languages

-At the time of the 2011 census, 47.52% of the population in Ramsar tehsil spoke Marwari, 33.77% Rajasthani, 16.45% Sindhi and 2.26% spoke the rest.
+At the time of the 2011 census, 47.52% of the population in Ramsar tehsil spoke Marwari, 33.77% Rajasthani, 16.45% Sindhi and 2.26% spoke the other languages.
 People in the west of the tehsil along the border with Pakistan speak Dhatki, a mix of Marwari and Sindhi.